-CdM's ba3 BCA reflects its sound capitalisation and profitability (although lower this year because of the pandemic), as well as stable funding and solid liquidity.
+CdM's ba3 BCA reflects its sound capitalisation and profitability that is recovering from the pandemic, as well as stable funding and solid liquidity.
 These strengths are moderated by the economic slowdown caused by the coronavirus pandemic, as well as the bank's relatively weak asset-quality metrics.

-CdM's long-term deposit ratings have a stable outlook.
+CdM's long-term deposit ratings have a negative outlook.
 The bank also carries national scale local and foreign currency deposit ratings of Aa1.ma/MA-1.